 OK, enough with the money talks.
 Let’s see how you make it through to the interview phase.
 First of all, you need a stellar resume.
 Secondly, your cover letter should be attractive too.
 In this post, we’ll share several tips for writing the ideal cover letter.
 Then, you can take a look at a working account manager cover letter sample.

 An account manager keeps clients satisfied, even when there are some mishaps.
 By coming up with great solutions to any issue, you ensure smooth relationships between customers and the company you represent.

 Ultimately, it doesn’t matter if a problem is the result of a mistake, misunderstanding, or simply a new need on the part of the client.
 So if you have a history of coming up with creative, face-saving solutions that makes you an attractive prospect.
-Include an example or two of your problem-solving skills in your cover letter.
+Include an example or two of your problem-solving and customer service skills in your cover letter.

 Career Consultant, CPCC, CPRW